ericleasemorgan/reader-toolbox/docs/_build/html/_sources/commands.rst.txt

   rdr tm homer -t 5 -w 24

-If you observe words in the output which you deem as useless, then consider using ``rdr edit`` to denote those words as stop words.
+If you observe words in the output which you deem as useless, then consider using the ``edit`` subcommand to denote those words as stop words.
 When running ``tm`` again, those words ought not be in the output.

 The larger the study carrel, the more important it is to allow the underlying subsystems to iterate over the corpus.
 The results ought to be more accurate.
 For smaller carrels, such as a single book, then the default (2400 iterations) is probably good enough, but for a larger carrel, then twice as many iterations or more may be in order.
 For example: ::